-During the current COVID-19 pandemic, the Company has demonstrated its ability to continue its operations remotely.
-However, there are additional operational risks associated with this mode of working, including reliance on IT and communications.
+During the COVID-19 pandemic, the Company demonstrated its ability to continue its operations remotely and provide services and products to its customers.
+However, there are additional operational risks associated with this mode of working, including reliance on IT and communications, which will continue to be monitored and managed as the Company adopts a hybrid working model, i.e. a combination of office and remote working.